-Prequalification through Year 9 NAPLAN

-Students who achieve Band 8 or higher in Year 9 NAPLAN Reading, Writing or Numeracy assessments will be prequalified for that component and will not be required to sit the corresponding OLNA component.

-NOTE: If a student achieves Band 8 for Reading and Writing but not for Numeracy, he/she will only be required to sit the OLNA Numeracy component of the assessment.
+Prequalification through Year 9 NAPLAN - Students who achieve the required standard in Year 9 NAPLAN Reading, Writing or Numeracy assessments will be prequalified for that component and will not be required to sit the corresponding OLNA component.
+Please note - if a student achieves the required standard for Reading and Writing but not for Numeracy, he/she will only be required to sit the OLNA Numeracy component of the assessment.